 8. A Page of Madness (1926)

-Japanese silent era films were deeply influenced by traditional performing arts including Kabuki theatre.
-The Japanese film industry of the time also used ‘benshi’ narrators. to help viewers understand what’s happening on-screen.
-Benshi were Japanese performers who provided live narration for silent films.
+Japanese silent-era films were deeply influenced by traditional performing arts including Kabuki theatre.
+The Japanese film industry at the time also used ‘benshi’ narrators to help viewers understand the proceedings onscreen.
 While such practices allowed early Japanese cinema to evolve differently from the dominant Hollywood style, the film form was quite primitive.
 However, Teinosuke Kinugasa’s abstract silent horror A Page of Madness was one of those rare early Japanese movies to break away from conventions.

-Based on a story idea by Nobel Prize winning author Yasunari Kawabata, A Page of Madness was inspired by German Expressionist films.
+Based on a story idea by Nobel Prize-winning author Yasunari Kawabata, A Page of Madness was inspired by German Expressionist films.
 The narrative revolves around a janitor working in a mental asylum, where his wife is locked up.
-A Page of Madness is full of startling imagery and could be termed as surrealistic horror.
-The lack of intertitles also confounds us as the narrative blurs the boundaries between delusion and reality.
+A Page of Madness is full of startling imagery and could be termed a surrealistic horror.
+The lack of intertitles also confuses us as the narrative blurs the boundaries between delusion and reality.

 7. Battle Royale (2000)

-Under the Act, a class of 14-year old Japanese school children are forced to participate in a gruesome survival program.
-Only one out of the forty-two 9th graders will emerge victorious.
+Under the Act, a class of 14-year-old Japanese school children are forced to participate in a gruesome survival program.
+Only one out of the 42 ninth graders will emerge victorious.

-Director Fukasaku perfectly balances black comedy and spine-chilling horror.
-Fukasaku is a veteran filmmaker, primarily known for his 1970s gangster movies.
+Fukasaku perfectly balances black comedy and spine-chilling horror.
+A veteran filmmaker, he’s primarily known for his 1970s gangster movies.
 Battle Royale was supposed to be a satire on the brutally competitive Japanese education system.
 On a broader note though, the film came across as an allegory for the conformist, totalitarian state.
 In fact, this story idea has broken borders and been adapted or borrowed from, across the world.

 6. Audition (1999)